reactnativeuidevkit/react-native-ui-devkit/README.md

 ## What is React Native UI DevKit?

-React Native UI DevKit is a component library developed with the Native-style concept that delivers a native interface for each platform.
+React Native UI DevKit is a free component library developed with the Native-style concept that delivers a native interface for each platform.

 <p align="center">
   <a href="https://reactnativeuidevkit.com/">